yt-project/unyt/paper/paper.md

 While `unyt` provides functionality that overlaps with `astropy.units` and `Pint`, there are important differences which we elaborate on below.
 In addition, it's worth noting that all three codebases had origins at roughly the same time period.
-In the case of `unyt`, it originated via Casey Stark's `dimensionful` library [@dimensionful] in 2012.
+In the case of `unyt`, it originated via the `dimensionful` library [@dimensionful] in 2012.
 A few years later, the `dimensionful` was elaborated on and improved to become `yt.units`, the unit system for the `yt` library [@yt] at a `yt` developer workshop in 2013 and was subsequently released as part of `yt 3.0` in 2014.
 Similarly, `Pint` initially began development in 2012 according to the git repository logs, and `astropy.units` was added in 2012 and was released as part of `astropy 0.2` in 2013, although the initial implementation was adapted from the `pynbody` library [@pynbody], which started in 2010 according to the git repository logs.
 That is to say, all three libraries began roughly at the same time and are examples in many ways of convergent evolution in software.
+We have decided to repackage and improve `yt.units` in the form of `unyt` to both make it easier to work on and improve the unit system and encourage use of the unit system for scientific python users who do not want to install a heavy-weight dependency like `yt`.

 Below we present a table comparing `unyt` with `astropy.units` and `Pint`.
 Estimates for lines of code in the library were generated using the